AutoScout24/api/source/includes/_customerDetails.md

 # Resource - CustomerDetails

 The CustomerDetails resource is used to display customer details based on the authentication token.
+The information retrieved includes the customer identification number (Sell-ID) this token is linked to.

 ## Retrieve customer details